 For investors concerned about their beneficiaries, DST investments can be an effective estate planning tool for three reasons.
 First, heirs inherit these investments at a stepped-up cost basis, which means that beneficiaries do not pay capital gains tax on the accumulated appreciation from the time the asset was purchased to the time the holder passes away.
-Second, if there are multiple heirs, DST investments are easily divisible.
+Second, if there are multiple heirs, Delaware Statutory Trust investments are easily divisible.
 Finally, should investors want to leave their holdings to charity, they can do so easily with a DST.

-First, IRS rules for the DST structure do not allow them to raise additional capital once the investment has been funded.
+First, IRS rules for the Delaware Statutory Trust structure do not allow them to raise additional capital once the investment has been funded.
 So, if there is a surprise repair that has a major cost—like the electrical system—it has to be paid for from reserves or operating income.
 If the cost is substantial enough, it can absorb years of profits.
 For this reason, it is critical that DST investors ensure the property carries adequate reserves to address this potential issue.

 Second, DST investments are illiquid and subject to fees.
 In many cases, the investment manager requires funds to be committed for 5 to 10 years, during which time the funds cannot be accessed.
 If an emergency arises and the investor needs his or her money, the investor may have to liquidate at a significant discount to value.
-In addition, DST managers charge fees for their administration of the investment.
-The actual fees vary from one manager to another and they can have a material impact on returns, so they must be reviewed carefully.
+In addition, Delaware Statutory Trust managers charge fees for their administration of the investment.
+The actual DST fees vary from one manager to another and they can have a material impact on returns, so they must be reviewed carefully.